 “What if people don’t think this is a “sensible” career?”

-As you answered these questions, doubt emerged and eventually you convinced yourself to abandon the dream and pursue the alternate path.
+As you answered these questions, doubt emerged, and eventually you convinced yourself to abandon the dream and pursue the alternative path.
 The emotional security that path provided felt like a safer place to be than embarking on a journey down the rocky path of the unknown.